Thousands of immigrants suffer in solitary confinement in U.S. jails

 At least 13 detainees who later died in ICE detention have spent time in solitary, according to records dating back to 2011.

 An NBC News analysis of ICE death reports shows that the agency acknowledged missteps for at least eight of them.
-Seven of those detainees died in their isolation cells, including six who committed suicide.
-The seventh wasn't given his anti-seizure medication.
+Seven of those committed suicide while in solitary.
+The eighth died after he wasn't given his anti-seizure medication.

 Clemente Ntangola Mponda, a 27-year-old man from Mozambique, was put in solitary at the Houston Contract Detention Facility in Texas for more than half of 2012.
 "Mponda told mental health staff he was tired of being in segregation and that he wanted to die," according to an ICE detainee death report.